 Note: Immigration information may change anytime without notice.
 Always refer to the Immigration, Refugee and Citizenship Canada website for the most up-up-date information.

-New update: International students can now study online outside of Canada up until December 31, 2021, with the duration of their studies counting toward their post-graduation work permit (PGWP) IF they have a study permit or a permit is eventually approved.
+New update: International students can now study online outside of Canada up until August 31, 2022, with the duration of their studies counting toward their post-graduation work permit (PGWP) If they have a study permit or a permit is eventually approved.
 Please refer to “How your post-graduation work permit (PGWP) eligibility is affected” for more details.

 Centennial College is a Designated Canadian Learning Institution (DLI) with an approved COVID-19 readiness plan.
 This means that as of October 20, Centennial students can travel to Canada with the College's support and valid immigration documents.
 According to the Canadian government, "DLIs with a COVID-19 readiness plan approved by their province or territory will be able to reopen to international students who are currently outside Canada".

 But before buying your plane ticket, there's a lot you need to know about traveling to Canada during the global COVID-19 pandemic.
 Please review the information on our Travelling to Canada page to learn more about travel Eligibility, Documents Needed to Travel to Canada, Planning your Accommodation, Transportation, and Mandatory 14-day Quarantine Period.

 Whether you are studying an online, hybrid, or hybrid* program, Centennial international students can travel to Canada after meeting all of the requirements (including quarantine plan).

 Immigration, Refugees and Citizenship Canada offers flexibility in post-graduation work permit rules (PGWP) to help international students.
 Any time spent studying online from outside Canada counts toward the length of a PGWP until August 31, 2022.
 Please review the policy, procedures, and guidance provided by Immigration, Refugees and Citizenship Canada (IRCC).